Have you ever had a question about Tri-County Humane Society and didn’t know where to find the answer? If so, you’ve come to the right place!

 Tri-County Humane Society is an active member of several animal sheltering organizations, including:

 As an independent, nonprofit 501(c)3 animal shelter, 100% of your charitable gift directly benefits the animals at TCHS.
 Rest assured that every dollar is wisely used in the best interest of the animals, and will enable us to provide the shelter and veterinary care they need until we can find them a home.
 Your donations save lives.
 It's really that simple.

-Visit our Financials page to learn more.
+Click this headline to visit our Financials page and learn more.

 Tri-County Humane Society takes your privacy seriously.